FiveM-Lance/Advanced-Roleplay-Framework/README.md

 # Advanced-Roleplay-Framework
 Advanced Roleplay Framework - Coming Soon?
 # ARF Boilerplate

-All scripts using this framework must use the following lines in the beginning of their .lua files:
+## Use the following lines of code and the documentation in order to make a resource using this framework.

-- Client:
+### Client.lua

 ```lua
 ARF = nil